alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 Dynatable does three things:

-1. Translation: It translates an HTML table into an array of JSON objects, where each JSON object (or record) corresponds to a row in the table.
+1. Normalize: It normalizes an HTML table into an array of JSON objects, where each JSON object (or record) corresponds to a row in the table.